-Contrary to its name, a short sale home can be one of the most time consuming types of real estate transactions because the seller and lender(s) must agree to the terms of modifications of the seller’s mortgage obligations.
+Contrary to its name, a short sale can be one of the most time consuming types of real estate transactions because the seller and lender(s) must both agree to modify the terms of the seller’s mortgage obligations.

-Non-traditional home sales are more complex and potentially more time consuming because the lender is heavily involved in the transaction.
+- Distressed sales are more complex and potentially more time consuming because the lender is heavily involved in the transaction.
 In a short sale, the lender has approval power; in a foreclosure, the lender acts as the owner/seller when the home is placed on the market.